axoflow/axosyslog-core-docs/content/docs/ose-preface/_index.md

 Welcome to the {{% param "product.name" %}} {{% param "product.version" %}} Administration Guide.

-This document describes how to configure and manage {{% param "product.name" %}} ({{% param "product.abbrev" %}}).
+This document describes how to configure and manage {{% param "product.name" %}}.
 Background information for the technology and concepts used by the product is also discussed.